django/django/docs/asgi.rst

   or ``(channel, message)`` if a message is available.
 If ``block`` is True, then it will not return until after a built-in timeout or a message arrives; if ``block`` is false, it will always return immediately.
-It is perfectly valid to ignore ``block`` and always return immediately.
-If ``block`` is True, there must be a finite timeout before this returns ``(None, None)`` and that timeout must be less than sixty seconds (preferably around five).
+It is perfectly valid to ignore ``block`` and always return immediately, or after a delay;
+  ``block`` means that the call can take as long as it likes before returning a message or nothing, not that it must block until it gets one.

-* ``new_channel(pattern)``, a callable that takes a unicode string pattern, and returns a new valid channel name that does not already exist, by adding a single random unicode string after the ``!`` character in ``pattern``, and checking for existence of that name in the channel layer.
+* ``new_channel(pattern)``, a callable that takes a unicode string pattern, and returns a new valid channel name that does not already exist, by adding a unicode string after the ``!`` character in ``pattern``, and checking for existence of that name in the channel layer.
 The ``pattern`` MUST end with ``!`` or this function must error.
-This is NOT called prior to a message being sent on a channel, and should not be used for channel initialization, and is also not guaranteed to be called by the same channel client that then reads the messages, so you cannot put process identifiers in it for routing.
+This is not always called prior to a message being sent on a channel, and cannot be used for channel initialization. ``new_channel`` must be called on the same channel layer that intends to read the channel with ``receive_many``; any other channel layer instance may not receive messages on this channel due to client-routing portions of the appended string.

 * ``MessageTooLarge``, the exception raised when a send operation fails because the encoded message is over the layer's size limit.